activecell/activecell.com/_posts/blog/2012-11-01-activecell-method.md

 2. How many of each type of employee will you need over time?
 3. How much will you spend over time on outside contractors to complement your team?

-Just like with your plan for cost of goods sold, the number of employees you will need, by type, is often a factor of several drivers (primary fixed or revenue-driven).
+Just like with your plan for cost of goods sold, the number of employees you will need, by type, is often a factor of several drivers (primarily fixed or revenue-driven).
 You might simply plan to add a CFO next year regardless of revenue, but you might plan to add a salesperson for every $500k in revenue in your plan.

 The same goes for your contractors, though your contractors are often grouped into categories that map to specific expense accounts.